The State of Our Oceans

 Cristina Mittermeier is a marine biologist and contributing photographer, speaker, and explorer for National Geographic.
 Alongside Paul Nicklen, Cristina founded SeaLegacy, a non-profit organization working to protect the oceans.
 Cristina specializes in conservation issues surrounding fisheries and indigenous cultures and joined us in the Innovation Expo to present her work as a conservation photographer.

 GLOBE Forum Action Agenda

 Prepare to be Awed

-Among the conservationists speaking in March are Emily Penn, Expedition Leader, Skipper, Artist, and Ocean Advocate, and Pete Bethune, “Captain Planet”, Engineer, and Skipper.
+Among the conservationists speaking in March were Emily Penn, Expedition Leader, Skipper, Artist, and Ocean Advocate, and Pete Bethune, “Captain Planet”, Engineer, and Skipper.
 Emily was recently honoured with the Fitzroy Award at the 2016 Ocean Awards and is also the youngest and only female recipient of both the Yachtmaster of the Year and Seamaster of the Year awards.
 Pete is best known for his epic journey in the Earthrace boat and his promotion of the use of sustainable biofuel.